TeseoLou/codoku/README.md

 The hint counter now reliably resets with each new game, preventing carry-over errors and ensuring players start fresh.
 This change improves consistency, fairness, and the professional polish of the Codoku gameplay experience.

 ## **7.2 Styling & Layout Issues**
-Styling issues in Codoku mostly centered around ensuring responsiveness, dark mode compatibility, modal clarity, and visual consistency across devices.
-These challenges were resolved directly in the `style.css` file using a combination of custom variables, layered selectors, and media queries.
+Styling issues in **Codoku** primarily focused on maintaining a polished, accessible interface across all screen sizes and themes.
+These challenges were resolved through a combination of improvements in the `style.css` file and targeted logic within supporting `JavaScript` files.

+- **Custom CSS Variables**: Enabling easy theme switching and size adjustments without repeating values.
+- **Layered Selectors**: Carefully scoped selectors to override Bootstrap defaults without breaking global styles.
+- **Media Queries**: Adapting the layout and element sizing based on device width, orientation, and height thresholds.
+- **Theming Logic in `theme.js`**: Managed dynamic updates to UI components on theme switch, ensuring full consistency across modals, buttons, and the navigation bar.

+---

 #### **7.2.1.
 Grid Overflowed on Small Screens**
 On small devices, the Sudoku grid often exceeded the width or height of the viewport, causing horizontal scrollbars and awkward alignment.